mattmallencode/crm/README.md

 *Satisfies User Stories: 1, 2*

-An owner or administrator of a team must be able to invite another user to join their team.
-This can be achieved by providing the email of the person they wish to invite and Sherpa will send them an invitation link on their behalf via email.
+A team administrator must be able to invite another user to join their team.
+This can be achieved by providing the email of the person they wish to invite and Sherpa will send them an invite link.

 #### Accepting Team Invitation